marshallflax/pandoc_resume/markdown/resume.md

 **Match-and-swap marketplace (Application US20040167824A1)**

-- Application was eventually abandoned by my employer, but it was an interesting application of linear programming to a financial context.
+- Patent application was eventually abandoned, but it was an interesting application of linear programming to a financial context.

 Skills
 ------